 \subsection{Software libraries and setup}

-DLRM and TBSM are configured using Pytorch-1.9 using Python-3.
-We use the \emph{torch.distributed} backend to support scalable distributed training and performance optimization~\cite{pytorch}.
-For all the backend GPU-to-GPU communication such as gather, scatter, and all-reduce collective calls, we use the fast NVIDIA Collective Communication Library (NCCL)~\cite{nccl} on NVLink-2.0.
-We compare against DLRM and TBSM implementation on XDL~\cite{xdl}, Intel-optimized DLRM~\cite{dlrm-intel} and FAE~\cite{fae}.
-We use Tensorflow-1.2~\cite{tensorflow} as computation backend for XDL-based implementation.
+We configured DLRM and TBSM using Pytorch-1.9 with the \emph{torch.distributed} backend to support scalable distributed training and performance optimizations~\cite{pytorch}.
+To achieve GPU-to-GPU communication for collective operations like gather, scatter, and all-reduce, we used NVIDIA Collective Communication Library (NCCL)~\cite{nccl} on NVLink-2.0.
+We compared our results with other implementations such as XDL~\cite{xdl}, Intel-optimized DLRM~\cite{dlrm-intel}, and FAE~\cite{fae}.
+The XDL-based implementation uses Tensorflow-1.2~\cite{tensorflow}.